Renata Voráčová

 Renata Voráčová ([ˈrɛnata ˈvoraːtʃovaː]; born 6 October 1983) is a Czech professional tennis player.

-Voráčová has won 11 doubles titles on the WTA Tour and three on WTA 125 tournaments, as well as 15 singles and 56 doubles titles on the ITF Circuit.
+Voráčová has won eleven doubles titles on the WTA Tour and three on WTA 125 tournaments, as well as 15 singles and 58 doubles titles on the ITF Women's Circuit.
 On 11 October 2010, she reached a career-high singles ranking of world No. 74.
 On 21 August 2017, she peaked at No. 29 in the WTA doubles rankings.

 Background and early life

 Voracova's father, Frantisek, owns a gas company, while her mother, Vlasta, manages a sports center.
 She also has brother, David, that is a professional dancer and still studying.
-She started playing tennis at age of 7.
+She started playing tennis aged 7.

 Junior achievements

 As a junior, Voráčová reached a career-high ranking of world No. 4 in singles and No. 3 in doubles.
 One of the highlights of her junior tennis career was winning the 2001 French Open doubles title, alongside Petra Cetkovská.